Aditprayogo/GithubUsers/README.md

 </p>

 ## How to Use This App :
-Generate your token in here https://github.com/settings/tokens and replace with your token in **data/network/NetwokService.kt**
+Generate your token in here https://github.com/settings/tokens and replace with your token in **build.gradle**
 ```kotlin

     defaultConfig {